Chiral SO(4) spin-valley density wave and degenerate topological superconductivity in magic-angle-twisted bilayer-graphene: Results with weak inter-valley exchange interactions ( )

 For the case of $J_H\to 0^{-}$, we set $J_H=-0.01U$ and redo the RPA calculations.
 The results of our RPA calculations are shown in Figs.~\ref{JHUc}(a) to \ref{JHUc}(d).
-The doping-dependence of the critical interaction strength $U_{c}^{(s,c)}$ shown in Figs.~\ref{JHUc}(a) suggests $U_{c}^{(c)}>U_{c}^{(s)}$, as is verified by the broadened $U_{c}^{(c)}-U_{c}^{(s)}>0$ shown in Figs.~\ref{JHUc}(b).
+The doping-dependence of the critical interaction strength $U_{c}^{(s,v)}$ shown in Figs.~\ref{JHUc}(a) suggests $U_{c}^{(v)}>U_{c}^{(s)}$, as is verified by the broadened $U_{c}^{(v)}-U_{c}^{(s)}>0$ shown in Figs.~\ref{JHUc}(b).
 This result suggests that a negative $J_H$ favors the SDW order.
-In such a case, we redo the energy optimization of the Hamiltonian \eqref{H_Hubbard} in the mixed spin-charge DW state determined by Eq.~\eqref{HMF}, with the same variational parameters.
+In such a case, we redo the energy optimization of the Hamiltonian \eqref{H_Hubbard} in the mixed spin-valley DW state determined by Eq.~\eqref{HMF}, with the same variational parameters.
 Our result reveals that the pure chiral SDW states \cite{Fanyang} obtained in Sec.~\ref{ConsequenceDegeneracy} are the ground states.
-The physical picture for the evolution from the chiral SO(4) spin-charge DW in the case of $J_H=0$ to the chiral SO(3) SDW state in the case of $J_H\to 0^{-}$ is simple: in the former case, due to the SO(4) symmetry, the four axes for each spin-charge DW vectorial order are equally favored, which leads to the free rotation of that vectorial order in the $\mathbb{R}^4$ space; however, in the latter case, the CDW-axis for each DW order parameter is disfavored and the left three SDW-axes form the $\mathbb{R}^3$ easy ``plane", within which the SDW vectorial orders can freely rotate.
+The physical picture for the evolution from the chiral SO(4) spin-valley DW in the case of $J_H=0$ to the chiral SO(3) SDW state in the case of $J_H\to 0^{-}$ is simple: in the former case, due to the SO(4) symmetry, the four axes for each spin-valley DW vectorial order are equally favored, which leads to the free rotation of that vectorial order in the $\mathbb{R}^4$ space; however, in the latter case, the VDW-axis for each DW order parameter is disfavored and the left three SDW-axes form the $\mathbb{R}^3$ easy ``plane", within which the SDW vectorial orders can arbitrarily rotate.

 The chiral SDW state obtained here has similar properties in many aspects with the same phase obtained previously in other contexts \cite{TaoLi,Martin,Kato,Ying,Fanyang}.
 The real-space configuration of the chiral SDW state also has four sublattices.
-This ground state hosts three branches of gapless Goldstone modes which are all spin-wave modes, including two branches of acoustic spin waves and one branch of optical spin wave.
-At finite temperature, the gapless spin-wave fluctuations will also destroy the long-range SDW order, leaving short-ranged SDW fluctuations with long correlation length below some character temperature.
+This ground state hosts four branches of gapless Goldstone modes, including three spin-wave modes brought about by the spin-SU(2) symmetry breaking and one extra valley-wave modes caused by the valley-U(1) symmetry breaking.
+At finite temperature, the gapless Goldstone-mode fluctuations will also destroy the long-range DW order, leaving short-ranged DW fluctuations with long correlation length below some characteristic temperature.
 Further more, the TRS breaking of this state can survive finite temperature.
 The topological properties of this state can also be nontrivial with nonzero Chern number, as long as an SDW gap opens at the Fermi level.